2i60/larpaper/README.md

 ## Set up from source

-Larpaper is written in Bash and does not need to be compiled.
-Download or clone the source code, then install the files manually:
+Larpaper is written entirely in bash, so it's pretty straightforward: Download or clone the source code, then install the files manually:

 ```bash